cbuchner1/CUDAManagedHeap/README.md

 The host specific alloc and dealloc functions currently call into device kernels instead of providing a performant, CPU-optimized implementation of these functions.

-An code example showing passing C++ objects across device boundaries would be nice to have.

 ## Resources

 An archived copy of the research paper behind ScatterAlloc is found